m-d-webdev/V-social-app2-p-a9/README.md

 # V-social-app2-p-a9
-Simple front-end, a place  and display posts, find and communicate with friends, and more.
+Simple front-end, a place  to display posts, find and communicate with friends, and more.